How to Clean Chrome Rims

 Chrome is a very soft metal, which makes it easier for brake dust to penetrate and pit chrome wheels so easily.
 Brake dust is made of adhesive and carbon fibers that come off the brake pad and tiny metal shavings from the rotor.
 The intense heat and friction generated when braking makes this mixture highly corrosive.
 Since you're regularly braking when driving, brake dust is constantly being made.

-Frequent cleaning with an appropriate cleaner is the only way to keep your wheels safe.
+Frequent cleaning with an appropriate cleaner is the only way to clean stained chrome rims and keep your wheels safe.
 Cleaning with soap and water isn't recommended, as certain soaps contain harsh chemicals like oxalic or hydrofluoric acid.
 Soaps and cleaners with these ingredients can permanently stain the chrome finish and cause spotting.

 Simple Green All Wheel & Tire Cleaner delivers residue-free cleaning without caustic fumes.The non-corrosive, non-abrasive and non-flammable formula cuts through caked-on brake dust, grease, dirt and road grime on all wheel and tire types.
 The foaming spray clings to vertical surfaces and sinks into tight crevices to dissolve grease for a superior clean.
 The formula is also overspray safe, so it will not harm your car's paint or surrounding hardware.

 We recommend cleaning your wheels before washing your vehicle so brake dust and dirty water don't splash onto your clean car.
 Only clean wheels when they are completely cool.